 I am a real estate professional.
 What does this mean for my business?

-NAR strongly support policy proposals to allow student loan borrowers to refinance into lower interest rates and to streamline loan programs.
+NAR strongly supports policy proposals to allow student loan borrowers to refinance into lower interest rates and to streamline loan programs.
 Additionally, NAR supports policy proposals that promote student loan simplification, clarity and education.
+Further, NAR supports policies that provide tax relief to student debt holders, as well as to employers who choose to assist with their employees' student loan debt burdens.
+In addition, NAR supports policies that provide tax relief to those borrowers with forgiven student debt.
 NAR also shall ensure that mortgage underwriting guidelines related to student loan debt are standardized and do not impair homeownership.

 Lawmakers in both parties have proposed changes to the student loan program to deal with the large outstanding debt.
 The question is whether they will enact anything.
 The best chance may be with riders on fiscal 2019 spending bills.
 The reauthorization of the Higher Education Act is another possibility, but very unlikely at this point.